RRetelnist

 What Retelnist publishes, what it doesn't, and why

-Retelnist's resolution follows the discipline its name describes.
+Retelnist's resolution follows the discipline.
 This page documents the public layer.
 The methodology brief documents the NDA layer.

 Public